 Our sample resignation letter template is a good place to start.
 Click the button below to download your copy.

-In addition to the above key components, it’s a good idea to adhere to best practice and include the following:
+In addition to the above key components, it’s a good idea to adhere to best practices and include the following:

 Despite the resignation from your position, make it clear that you are willing to offer support during the handover.
 Also, reassure your Manager that your standard of work will be maintained and that you’ll do everything in your power to ensure a smooth transition.
 This could include preparing information about key accounts or contacts as well as pivotal dates for certain tasks to be completed.
 Alternatively, you could offer to assist with finding and training your replacement.
 This will ensure you will leave your job in a positive light and leave a lasting impression.